codeigniter4/shield/docs/2 - quickstart.md

 }
 ```

-This can also be done through a [controller filter](https://codeigniter.com/user_guide/incoming/filters.html) if you want to apply it to multiple pages of your site.
+Note: The example above can also be done through a [controller filter](https://codeigniter.com/user_guide/incoming/filters.html) if you want to apply it to multiple pages of your site.